kartik-v/dependent-dropdown/README.md

 A multi level dependent dropdown JQuery plugin that allows nested dependencies.
 The plugin allows you to convert normal select inputs, whose options are derived based on value selected in another input/or a group of inputs.
 It works both with normal select options and select with optgroups as well.

-> NOTE: The latest version of the plugin v1.4.8 has been released.
-Refer the [CHANGE LOG](https://github.com/kartik-v/dependent-dropdown/blob/master/CHANGE.md) for details.
+> NOTE: Refer the [CHANGE LOG](https://github.com/kartik-v/dependent-dropdown/blob/master/CHANGE.md) for details on updates to various releases.

 ## Features